-For each address you request to send a postcard to, a Postcard ID will be given to you.
+To get a Postcard ID, you simply request to send a postcard and the Postcard ID for that specific postcard will be given to you.
 This means only official cards have Postcards IDs (postcards that you have privately swapped with other users cannot be registered).

 Probably the safest option is English.
 When you receive the address to send the postcard to, you will also receive a list of languages that the recipient understands.
 Try to stick to those.

 Initially you can send 5 postcards.
 As you exchange more postcards with other members of the website, the number of postcards that you can send (that is, have simultaneously traveling) will increase.
 This system encourages new users to try out the project while allowing more avid members to send more postcards.

 Your limit will start to increase (from 5 to 6) immediately after you have your first 5 postcards registered by their receivers.
 From then onwards, for every 10 postcards that you have sent, the number of postcards that you can send will increase by 1 up to 35 postcards.
 After that, for every multiple of 50 postcards (sent), you will be allowed to send one more.In other words: